osg-htc/user-school-2023/docs/materials/scaling/part1-ex2-job-attributes.md

 ## Preparing exercise files

-Because this exercise focuses on OSPool job attributes, please use your OSG Connect account on `login04.osgconnect.net` or `login05.osgconnect.net`.
+Because this exercise focuses on OSPool job attributes, please use your OSPool account on `ap40.uw.osg-htc.org`.

 1. Create a shell script for testing called `simple.sh`: